mneudert/plug_accesslog/README.md

 **Note for %r**: For now the http version is always logged as "HTTP/1.1", regardless of the true http version.

+**Note for %T**: Rounding happens, so "0.6 seconds" will be reported as "1 second".

 ## License